CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

  	}

 ***************************************************
-Step 18: Update your Form_validation language lines
+步驟 18: Update your Form_validation language lines
 ***************************************************

 Two improvements have been made to the :doc:`Form Validation Library